 The cumulative effect of the condition may put a strain on nearly any relationship.
 It can interfere with intimacy and make it more difficult to share some of the bonding experiences that make relationships special.
 This can cause long-term problems that may result in the end of your relationship.

 If fact, doctors at an Australian breath clinic recently reported that a woman they were treating blamed her divorce on her persistent bad breath, according to Voxy News.
 The woman - whose name doctors withheld for privacy reasons - said that her breath made it difficult to be intimate with her husband.
 This created other problems for the couple, which eventually resulted in their separation.

 Additionally, she told directors at the clinic that the situation had caused emotional damage and left her with little self-confidence, the news source reports.
 It wasn't until she fixed her bad breath that she was able to overcome her social hang-ups.

 While this may be an extreme example of the dangers of bad breath, it is surely not the only one.
 Countless romances may have been ruined by one partner's inability to accept the other's odors.
 This is not to mention the million of would-be Casanovas who never got past the first date due to halitosis.
 Anecdotal evidence suggests that this is a major problem in dating and relationships.

 Far from being a simple, superficial matter, bad breath is central to the concerns of dating.
 If your partner can't kiss you because they are disgusted by your breath, it may be difficult for them to display their affection.
 Additionally, they may develop a low opinion of you if you don't take steps to correct the problem.

 However, this may not be enough for some people.
-These individuals should consider the specialty breath freshening products offered by TheraBreath, which may eliminate the cause of halitosis.
+These individuals should consider the specialty breath freshening products offered by TheraBreath, which may alleviate the cause of halitosis.